Emotional Intelligence in Leadership

 What Is Emotional Intelligence?

-Emotional intelligence (EI) is the ability to understand and manage both your own emotions, and those of the people around you.
-People with a high degree of emotional intelligence usually know what they're feeling, what this means, and how their emotions can affect other people.
+Emotional intelligence or EI is the ability to understand and manage your own emotions, and those of the people around you.
+People with a high degree of emotional intelligence know what they're feeling, what their emotions mean, and how these emotions can affect other people.

-According to Daniel Goleman, an American psychologist who helped make the idea of EI popular, there are five main elements of emotional intelligence:
+According to Daniel Goleman, an American psychologist who helped to popularize emotional intelligence, there are five key elements to it:

 - Social skills.